Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Generalized Thurston surgeries

 Conversely, let $\gamma$ be a representative of $\alpha$ that satisfies the two conditions.
 In fact, the proof of Lemma~\ref{lem:uniqueshortest} also implies that the representative satisfying these conditions is unique.
 Thus, $\gamma$ must be the shortest representative of $\alpha$.

 For the final statement, assume there is a saddle connection $\gamma'$ not contained in $core(X)$.
 Then $\gamma'$ would intersect the boundary loop $\gamma$ of $core(X)$.
-This would create a bigon $R$, as in Lemma~\ref{lem:uniqueshortest}, and the Gauss-Bonnet formula rules out the existence of such a bigon. \end{proof}
+This would create a bigon $R$, and the Gauss-Bonnet formula rules out the existence of such a bigon. \end{proof}